 - Can I do an exam on alternate instruments?

-Sometimes (eg Saxophone, pg325 of the 2016 Manual of Syllabuses) Please check the syllabus or contact the AMEB office.
+Sometimes (eg Saxophone, pg321 of the 2018 Manual of Syllabuses) Please check the syllabus or contact the AMEB office.

 - Can my violin student do any assessments before Preliminary?

-- Can I still enter candidates if the closing date for the series has passed?
+- Can I still enter candidates if the closing date for the session has passed?

 You may be able to enter candidates, depending on whether exam scheduling has begun for that session.
 Late entries can be taken up to two weeks after the closing date with a late fee for each candidate.

 - How do I know if an Extra List piece is appropriate?